JetBrains/teamcity-documentation/topics/subversion.md

 <td>

-You can specify an alternative subversion configuration directory, or use the default one (recommended).
+You can specify an alternative Subversion configuration directory, or use the default one (recommended).
 This setting also applies to agent-side checkout.
 TeamCity does not store authentication in SVN configuration directory, but can read settings stored there.

 </td></tr><tr>